spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 ![](<../../assets/screenshots/stack/settings/source-code_vcs-details.png>)

 We have two types of integrations types: default and Space-level.
-Default integrations will be always available for all stacks, however Space-level integrations will be available only for stacks that are in the same Space as the integration or have access to it [via inheritance](../spaces/access-control.md#inheritance).
-Read more about VCS integrations in the [source control](../../integrations/source-control/README.md) page.
+Default integrations will be always available for all stacks, and Space-level integrations will be available only for stacks that are in the same Space as the integration or have access to it [via inheritance](../spaces/access-control.md#inheritance).
+Read more about VCS integrations in the [source control](../../getting-started/integrate-source-code/README.md) page.

 _Repository_ and _branch_ point to the location of the source code for a stack.
 The repository must either belong to the GitHub account linked to Spacelift (its choice may further be limited by the way the Spacelift GitHub app has been installed) or to the GitLab server integrated with your Spacelift account.
-For more information about these integrations, please refer to our [GitHub](../../integrations/source-control/github.md) and [GitLab](../../integrations/source-control/gitlab.md) documentation respectively.
+For more information about these integrations, please refer to our [GitHub](../../getting-started/integrate-source-code/GitHub.md) and [GitLab](../../getting-started/integrate-source-code/GitLab.md) documentation.

 Thanks to the strong integration between GitHub and Spacelift, the link between a stack and a repository can survive the repository being renamed in GitHub.
-If you're storing your repositories in GitLab then you need to make sure to manually (or programmatically, using [Terraform](../../vendors/terraform/terraform-provider.md)) point the stack to the new location of the source code.
+If you're storing your repositories in GitLab, then you need to make sure to manually (or programmatically using [Terraform](../../vendors/terraform/terraform-provider.md)) point the stack to the new location of the source code.

 !!! info
     Spacelift does not support moving repositories between GitHub accounts, since Spacelift accounts are strongly linked to GitHub ones.
 In that case the best course of action is to take your Terraform state, download it and import it while recreating the stack (or multiple stacks) in a different account.
 After that, all the stacks pointing to the old repository can be safely deleted.

     Moving a repository between GitHub and GitLab or the other way around is simple, however.
 Just change the provider setting on the Spacelift project, and point the stack to the new source code location.

 _Branch_ signifies the repository branch **tracked** by the stack.
-By default, that is unless a [Git push policy](../policy/push-policy/README.md) explicitly determines otherwise, a commit pushed to the tracked branch triggers a deployment represented by a **tracked** run.
+By default, unless a [Git push policy](../policy/push-policy/README.md) explicitly determines otherwise, a commit pushed to the tracked branch triggers a deployment represented by a **tracked** run.
 A push to any other branch by default triggers a test represented by a **proposed** run.
-More information about git push policies, tracked branches, and head commits can be found [here](../policy/push-policy/README.md#git-push-policy-and-tracked-branch).
+Learn more about [git push policies](../policy/push-policy/README.md#git-push-policy-and-tracked-branch), tracked branches, and head commits.

-Results of both tracked and proposed runs are displayed in the source control provider using their specific APIs - please refer to our [GitHub](../../integrations/source-control/github.md) and [GitLab](../../integrations/source-control/gitlab.md) documentation respectively to understand how Spacelift feedback is provided for your infrastructure changes.
+Results of both tracked and proposed runs are displayed in the source control provider using their specific APIs.
+Refer to our [GitHub](../../integrations/source-control/github.md) and [GitLab](../../integrations/source-control/gitlab.md) documentation to understand how Spacelift feedback is provided for your infrastructure changes.

 !!! info
-    A branch _must_ exist before it's pointed to in Spacelift.
+    A branch must exist **before** it's pointed to in Spacelift.

 ### Runner image

-Since every Spacelift job (which we call [runs](../run/README.md)) is executed in a separate Docker container, setting a custom runner image provides a convenient way to prepare the exact runtime environment your infra-as-code flow is designed to use.
+Since every Spacelift job (which we call a [run](../run/README.md)) is executed in a [separate Docker container](../../integrations/docker.md), setting a custom runner image provides a convenient way to prepare the exact runtime environment your infra-as-code flow is designed to use.

-Additionally, for our Pulumi integration overriding the default runner image is the canonical way of selecting the exact Pulumi version and its corresponding language SDK.
+Additionally, for our Pulumi integration, overriding the default runner image is the canonical way of selecting the exact Pulumi version and its corresponding language SDK.

-You can find more information about our use of Docker in [this dedicated help article](../../integrations/docker.md).

 !!! info
     Runner image can be overridden by the [runtime configuration](../configuration/runtime-configuration/README.md#runner_image-setting) specified in the `.spacelift/config.yml` file.

-!!! warning
 On the public worker pool, Docker images can only be pulled from [allowed registries](../../integrations/docker.md#allowed-registries-on-public-worker-pools).
 On private workers, images can be stored in any registry, including self-hosted ones.

 ### Worker pool

+Use this setting to choose which [worker pool](../worker-pools/README.md) to use.
+The default is public workers.

-## Terraform-specific settings
+## OpenTofu/Terraform-specific settings

-### Version {: #terraform-version}
+### Version {: #terraform-version or #opentofu-version}

-The Terraform version is set when a stack is created to indicate the version of Terraform that will be used with this project.
+The OpenTofu/Terraform version is set when a stack is created to indicate the version of OpenTofu/Terraform that will be used with this project.
 However, Spacelift covers the entire [Terraform version management](../../vendors/terraform/version-management.md) story, and applying a change with a newer version will automatically update the version on the stack.

-### Workspace {: #terraform-workspace}
+### Workspace {: #terraform-workspace or #opentofu-workspace}

-[Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html){: rel="nofollow"} are supported by Spacelift, too, as long as your state backend supports them.
-If the workspace is set, Spacelift will try to first [_select_, and then - should that fail - automatically _create_](https://www.terraform.io/docs/language/state/workspaces.html#using-workspaces){: rel="nofollow"} the required workspace on the state backend.
+[OpenTofu workspaces](https://opentofu.org/docs/language/state/workspaces/) and [Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html){: rel="nofollow"} are supported by Spacelift, too, as long as your state backend supports them.
+If the workspace is set, Spacelift will try to first _select_, and then (should that fail) automatically _create_ the required [OpenTofu](https://opentofu.org/docs/language/state/workspaces/#using-workspaces){: rel="nofollow"}/[Terraform](https://www.terraform.io/docs/language/state/workspaces.html#using-workspaces){: rel="nofollow"} workspace on the state backend.

-If you're [managing Terraform state through Spacelift](../../vendors/terraform/state-management.md), the workspace argument is ignored since Spacelift gives each stack a separate workspace by default.
+If you're [managing your OpenTofu/Terraform state through Spacelift](../../vendors/terraform/state-management.md), the workspace argument is ignored since Spacelift gives each stack a separate workspace by default.

 ## Pulumi-specific settings

 ### Login URL {: #pulumi-login-url}

 Login URL is the address Pulumi should log into during Run initialization.
-Since we do not yet provide a full-featured Pulumi state backend, you need to bring your own (eg. [Amazon S3](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-aws-s3-backend){: rel="nofollow"}).
+Since we do not yet provide a full-featured Pulumi state backend, you need to bring your own (e.g. [Amazon S3](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-aws-s3-backend){: rel="nofollow"}).

-You can read more about the login process [here](https://www.pulumi.com/docs/reference/cli/pulumi_login/){: rel="nofollow"}.
-More general explanation of Pulumi state management and backends is available [here](https://www.pulumi.com/docs/intro/concepts/state/){: rel="nofollow"}.
+You can read more about the [login process](https://www.pulumi.com/docs/reference/cli/pulumi_login/){: rel="nofollow"} and a general explanation of [Pulumi state management and backends](https://www.pulumi.com/docs/intro/concepts/state/){: rel="nofollow"}.

 ### Stack name {: #pulumi-stackname}

-The name of the Pulumi stack which should be selected for backend operations.
-Please do not confuse it with the [Spacelift stack name](#name-and-description) - they _may_ be different, though it's probably good if you can keep them identical.
+The name of the Pulumi stack, which should be selected for backend operations.
+Please do not confuse it with the [Spacelift stack name](#name-and-description).
+They _may_ be different, but it's useful to keep them identical.